 Rep. Karen Alzate (D-Dist.
 60, Pawtucket, Central Falls) was first elected to the House of Representatives in November 2018.
 She was named the chair ofthe House Special Legislation Committee in January 2023, and is the second vice chair of the House Labor Committee.
 She is also a member of both the House Finance Committee and the House Municipal Government and Housing Committee.

 In 2022, Representative Alzate was the prime sponsor of the

 new law which grants driving privilege cards and permits to undocumented Rhode Islanders, ensuring that the state’s roads are safe for all drivers.
 She also introduced the

 new law which exempts veterans from pet adoption fees at public animal shelters.

-Representative Karen Alzate
+Representative Alzate was also

-She also was a co-sponsor of the 2019 passage of the Reproductive Privacy Act, which protects existing reproductive rights set forth under the landmark Roe v.
+Representative Alzate also was a co-sponsor of the 2019 passage of the Reproductive Privacy Act, which protects existing reproductive rights set forth under the landmark Roe v.
 Wade case from infringement at the federal level.
 She also saw legislation that she sponsored signed into law that moves the date of primaries to the eighth Tuesday preceding biennial state elections.

 She graduated from Tolman High School in 2006 and received her bachelor’s degree in political science from Rhode Island College in 2013.
-She is currently enrolled at Roger Williams University, where she is seeking a master’s degree in community development.
-Representative Alzate is also a board member of the Pawtucket Arts Festival.
+She received a Master’s Degree in community development from Roger Williams University in 2019.
+Representative Alzate was a part of the Latina Leadership Institute in 2017 and was previously a member of the New Leaders Council in 2016.